As a researcher, you may need to make your dataset Findable and

 Examples

-Connect with someone who can guide you through the process.
+You've connected with someone who can guide you through the process.

 You've reached out to your institutional data steward who will support you throughout this journey.
 Having expert guidance makes the process much smoother and helps you avoid common pitfalls.